sauerbraten/crudapi/README.md

 - `404 Not Found` if either the kind of data you are posting (for example `artist` and `album` in the URLs) is unkown or there is no resource with the specified id ('gorillaz' in the GET request).
 In that case a JSON object containing an `"error"` field is returned, i.e.: `{"error":"resource not found"}` or `{"error":"kind not found"}`.
 - `400 Bad Request` is returned when either the POSTed or PUTted JSON data is malformed and cannot be parsed or when you are POSTing/PUTting without an `"id"` field in the top-level JSON object.
-- `409 Conflict` and `{"error":"resource already exists"}` as response means, well, that you POSTed a resource with an `"id"` that is already in use.

 Server responses are always a JSON object, containing one or more of the following fields: